I've been creating and teaching art for several years and love helping new artists grow and find their own voices.

 They've also created two accessories to use with Inktense Blocks: a set of three rubber Grippers so that you can keep your hands clean and a Grate 'n Shake jar with a grater top under the lid.
 You can grind off the ends of Inktense blocks to a powder (or Inktense pencils) with the Grate 'n Shake, add a little water, shake and have strong ink washes in any color you have available in blocks or pencils.

 I didn't manage to get the Grippers or the Grate 'n Shake, but both are good ideas.
 You can get the same effects wrapping a bit of tape or paper around the stick or using an Intus pastel holder sized for small square pastels—the Derwent Inktense Blocks have the same width as most hard pastels, a little fatter than Conte crayons but about like Nupastel or Derwent Pastels.
 Tells me the rubber Grippers are good for pastels and other stick-shaped art supplies too.
 If you have a porcelain palette, you can use an art knife or a bit of sandpaper to grate a bit of powder off to mix with water for a liquid wash.

 Remember, the liquid wash will not be rewettable.
 That's its great advantage for laying in details you don't want to move in later glazes, either with ink or with watercolor.
 It's important to keep your brush wet at all times, don't let Inktense dry on any brush—like any ink, it'll stain it unless you rinse off before it dries.

 Colors and Texture

 The 24 colors in the range of Derwent Inktense Blocks are well chosen.
-There's warm and cool yellow, orange, red, violet (depends which you count the Magenta as, either red-violet or cool red), a strong violet, warm and cool blues, several warm and cool greens plus several really good earth tones, a dark brown Bark that makes a good warm dark, a Charcoal that's cool like Payne's Grey and black and Antique White.
+There's warm and cool yellow, orange, red, violet (depends on which you count the magenta as, either red-violet or cool red), a strong violet, warm and cool blues, several warm and cool greens plus several really good earth tones, a dark brown Bark that makes a good warm dark, a Charcoal that's cool like Payne's Grey and black and Antique White.